-“It has been a rewarding experience to collaborate with the National Museum of Wildlife Art and other western museums across the country, and we are thrilled to be hosting the exhibition,” adds Mindy Besaw, the John S. Bugas Curator of the Whitney Gallery of Western Art at the Historical Center.
+“It has been a rewarding experience to collaborate with the National Museum of Wildlife Art and other western museums across the country, and we are thrilled to be hosting the exhibition,” adds Mindy Besaw, the Curator of the Whitney Western Art Museum at the Center.
 “This is an exhibition not to be missed—a great opportunity to view 75 of the most stunning and engaging photos of the American West.”

-For more information about the National Geographic Greatest Photographs of the American West, visit http://centerofthewest.org/explore/exhibitions/national-geographic-photos/.
+For more information about the National Geographic Greatest Photographs of the American West, visit centerofthewest.org/explore/exhibitions/national-geographic-photos/.

 The National Geographic Greatest Photographs of the American West exhibition is organized by the National Museum of Wildlife Art in collaboration with the National Geographic Society and the Museums West Consortium, presented by The Mays Family Foundation.